 • Advanced MRI with DTI sequence: This advanced version of an MRI maps out specific parts of the brain.

-Take time to learn more about your treatment options for post concussion syndrome.
+Take time to learn more about your treatment options for post-concussion syndrome.
 This article walks through more research and treatment protocols you should learn about if you’ve experienced any type of brain trauma.

-The Aviv Medical Program for PCS
+The Aviv Medical Program: A Treatment Option for Diagnosed PCS

 • Our patients have reported improved cognition (attention, memory, focus, balance, etc.) upon participating in our program.
 In fact, 96% of Aviv’s clients have experienced clinically verifiable improvements in cognitive function after completing the program.

-Learn More About the Aviv Medical Program
+Learn More About the Aviv Medical Program for PCS

 Aviv Medical Program provides you with a unique opportunity to invest in your health while you age